derektypist/working-tribute-page/README.md

 In [IQPS Spring Conference 2002](pdf/iqps-spring-conference-2002.pdf), for example, there are documents in:

 - Confirmation of Booking
 - Programme
 - Speakers
 - Report in Career Secretary

 In [O Levels](pdf/o-level-1986.pdf), for example, there is information in terms of:

-    - Name and Location of School
+- Name and Location of School (e.g. Kelsey Park School for Boys, Beckenham)
 - Boards (e.g. University of London School Examinations Board)
+- Month (e.g. June)
-    - Grades
+- Grades (e.g. B in Chemistry)

 Organising principle is timeline.